-Students with a Bachelor's degree or Graduate degree in any discipline or an Associate's degree in a healthcare program (excluding the Health Science degree) from a regionally accredited institution will not be required to take the TEAS.
-If the student has taken the TEAS V at another institution within the previous five years, these results may be used.
+Students with a Bachelor's degree or Graduate degree in any discipline or an Associate's degree in a healthcare program (excluding the Health Science degree) from a regionally accredited institution within the United States can have the TEAS waived.
+Students must see an Academic Advisor to verify eligibility for a TEAS waiver.
+If the student has taken the TEAS at another institution within the previous five years, these results may be used.

 TEAS scores are valid for five (5) years, after that time period, the test must be retaken.

-- Students must meet with an Academic Advisor PRIOR TO REGISTERING FOR THE TEAS EXAM, to be deemed eligible to take the test.
+- Students must contact with an Academic Advisor PRIOR TO REGISTERING FOR THE TEAS EXAM, to be deemed eligible to take the test.

-- Information regarding the TEAS can also be found on the HS website, as well as on the HS departments' websites.
+- Information regarding the TEAS can also be found on the Health Sciences (HS) website, as well as on the HS departments' websites.

-- The TEAS exam is administered at two Sinclair locations (Dayton and Courseview).
-Information can be found at the Sinclair Testing Center website: http://www.sinclair.edu/enroll/new-student-center/testing/.
+- The TEAS exam is administered at all Sinclair locations (Main Campus, Englewood, Huber Heights, Centerville and Mason).
+Information can be found at the Sinclair Testing Center website.

 NOTE: Five copies of the Study Manual for the Test of Essential Academic Skills are housed on reserve in the Sinclair Library for student use.
-A study guide is also available for purchase on the ATI website: http://www.atitesting.com/ati_store/TEAS-Products.aspx
+A study guide is also available for purchase on the ATI website.

 - Students are encouraged to meet with an Academic Advisor to discuss their results, as well as the opportunities available for remediation.